logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 ### Direct your threat hunting efforts

-A dedicated Threat Intelligence dashboard will help you perform preemptive threat hunting more effeciently.
+A dedicated Threat Intelligence dashboard will help you perform preemptive threat hunting more efficiently.

 Cloud SIEM cross references incoming logs against industry-recommended threat feeds to identify malicious IPs, DNSs, and URLs.
 Logs are scanned for appearances of IOCs (Indicator of Compromise) and enriched when they are found.